ygorcosta/wedeploy.com/ui/src/pages/docs/email/sending-email.md

 ## What's next?

-* Now that you sent an email, you can learn [how to check on it's status](/docs/email/checking-status.html).
+Now that you sent an email, you can learn [how to check on its status](/docs/email/checking-status.html).